Solar-network/docs/docs/guidebook/core/cli.md

 If the processes fail to start or restart after an update it is most likely an issue with pm2.
 Running `pm2 update` should usually resolve the issue.

-If this doesn't resolve the issue you should run `pm2 delete all && swipechain relay:start && pm2 logs`, also `swipechain forger:start` if you are a delegate.
+If this doesn't resolve the issue you should run `pm2 delete all && solar relay:start && pm2 logs`, also `solar forger:start` if you are a delegate.

 ### Process Has Entered an Unknown State